 - Submucosal Fibroids: They are located entirely within the uterus, within the endometrium, the inner lining of the uterus.
 They are the most serious type and pose the most threat to fertility.

-- Pedunculated Fibroids: A mention was made of this type earlier.
-They extend from a short stalk or neck and are either borne within or outside the cavity of the uterus.
+- Pedunculated Fibroids: They extend from a short stalk or neck and are either borne within or outside the cavity of the uterus.

 - Transmural Fibroids: They cut through the uterus, extending from the outer wall of the uterus to the inner cavity.

-Research is still going on regarding this, and there’s no one cause that has been able to completely explain why fibroids develop, however, three main factors that have been identified include:
+Research is still going on regarding this, and there’s no one cause that has been able to completely explain why fibroids develop.

 - Endometrosis: abnormal growth of tissues of the endometrial lining of the uterus.

 - Abnormal Blood Vessels disease: abnormal angiogenesis (process of formation of new blood vessels) encourages distribution of nutrients to places where it isn’t necessarily needed.
 And what happens?
 Tissue starts growing, since there is excess nutrient.

 - Hormone Based Treatment: for example, women who have started taking contraceptives from as early as 13 – 16 years are at a greater risk of developing fibroids.
 However, aside this, the use of contraceptives have been actually shown to reduce the risk of uterine fibroids.
 Hence, timing is of the essence.